eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/configuration.md

 }
 ```

-You can provide your implementation by implementing the *AnalyticsProvider* protocol and then adding it to your *AnalyticsConfigImpl* analyticsProviders variable.
+You can implement the *AnalyticsProvider* protocol and add it to your *AnalyticsConfigImpl* analyticsProviders variable.
 You will also need the provider's token/key, thus requiring a [String: AnalyticsProvider] configuration.
-The project utilizes Dependency Injection (DI), thus requiring adjustment of the *LogicAnalyticsAssembly* graph to provide the configuration.
+The project uses Dependency Injection (DI), which requires adjusting the *LogicAnalyticsAssembly* graph to provide the configuration.

 Implementation Example: